NathanielKBlan/MusicToMyEars/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
 Node and npm are required to run this web app.

-Before runnin make sure to access the file in terminal or cmd and execute npm install angular/cli, then execute npm install.
+Before runnin make sure to access the file in terminal or cmd and execute `npm install angular/cli`, then execute `npm install`.

 ## Development server